 Master of Music - Clarinet Performance, University of South Carolina

 DMA-University of South Carolina (ABD)

-As a teacher in higher education, Zachary teaches undergraduate applied clarinet lessons, holds seminars and masterclasses, instructs clarinet and woodwind chamber ensembles, serves as a Faculty Artist with the USC Aiken Wind Ensemble, and designs and leads World Music, Introduction to Music, and History of American Music courses, striving to deliver a student-centered approach to teaching.
-That mentality is carried over into the community, as Zachary serves as Co-Founder and Co-Host of the Palmetto Clarinet Festival, which strives to be the state’s premier event regarding clarinet performance and education for students of all ages and abilities.
-He is sought after as an adjudicator, serving as a member of The International Academy of Performing Arts and Sciences for the ENKOR Competition, an online international solo and ensemble competition that critiques and awards solo and chamber music group performances of students ranging from elementary to college level.
-He has also served as woodwind and brasswind adjudicator for the SCMEA Solo and Ensemble Festival and clarinet adjudicator for the South Carolina All-State Band auditions, with his own students earning top honors in both Region and All-State Band, and at other performance opportunities and workshops.
+As an Applied Woodwind instructor, Zachary holds pedagogical seminars and masterclasses, instructs woodwind chamber ensembles, and has served as a Faculty Artist with the USC Aiken Wind Ensemble.
+As an instructor in music humanities courses, he designs course curricula with a focus on delivering a student-centered approach in teaching for life-long learning.
+That mentality is carried over into the community as Zachary serves as Co-Founder and Co-Host of the Palmetto Clarinet Festival and the Palmetto Saxophone Festival, which strive to be South Carolina’s premier events regarding clarinet and saxophone performance and education for students of all ages and abilities.
+He is sought after as an adjudicator, serving as a member of The International Academy of Performing Arts and Sciences for the ENKOR Competition, an online international solo and ensemble competition that critiques and awards solo and chamber music group performances of students ranging from the elementary to the college level.
+He has also served as woodwind and brasswind adjudicator for the SCMEA Solo and Ensemble Festival and clarinet adjudicator for the South Carolina All-State Band auditions, with his own private students earning top honors in both Region and All-State Band, and at other performance opportunities and workshops.